Mohsens22/NEON/README.md

 # NEON
 A class library for implementation of NEON UI in your UWP app.

 NOTE : THIS RUNS ONLY ON RS2 BUILDS OR ABOVE.
+SO CHOOSE THE TARGET PLATFORM TO 15063 OR UPPER.

 How to use it in your own projects: